 Human Reproductive Anatomy

-The reproductive tissues of male and female humans develop similarly in utero until a low level of the hormone testosterone is released from male gonads.
-Testosterone causes the undeveloped tissues to differentiate into male sexual organs.
-When testosterone is absent, the tissues develop into female sexual tissues.
+The reproductive tissues of male and female humans develop similarly in utero until, in some cases, a low level of the hormone testosterone is released from gonads.
+Testosterone causes the undeveloped tissues to differentiate into organs, such as the scrotum and penis.
+When testosterone is absent, the tissues continue to develop into structures such as the ovaries and labia.
+These cells are considered bipotential: one group of cells has the potential to develop into either type of reproductive structure.
 Primitive gonads become testes or ovaries.
 Tissues that produce a penis in males produce a clitoris in females.
 The tissue that will become the scrotum in a male becomes the labia in a female; that is, they are homologous structures.